OfficeDev/office-js-docs-pr/docs/word/dictionary-task-pane-add-ins.md

 }
 ```

-To get you started with development, you can do the following:
+To get started with development, you can do the following:

-1. Add a **Web Service (ASMX)** to the add-in's web application project in Visual Studio, naming it **DictionaryWebService**.
+1. Add a **Web Service (ASMX)** to the add-in's web application project in Visual Studio and name it **DictionaryWebService**.
 1. Replace the entire content of the associated .asmx.cs file with the preceding C# code sample.
 1. In the **Web.config** of the add-in's web application project, add the following to the **\<system.web\>** node.